jp0123/sensor/README.md

 This sensor information is then displayed on the dashboard.

 ## Data
-### Original dataset
+### Original data set
 The original data provided by SafetyCulture was placed in a [javascript file](./src/data/sensorData.js).

-From this file I have filtered the original dataset to create individual datasets (arrays) that are specific to each sensor ID.
+From this file, I have filtered the original dataset to create individual datasets (arrays) that are specific to each sensor ID.

 These sensor ID specific arrays were then exported to be used in the rest of the application.

-### Modified dataset
+### Modified data set

-The modified dataset in JSON format as specified in the overview has been completed in [sensorDataOverview.js](./src/data/sensorDataOverview.js).
+The modified data set in JSON format as specified in the overview has been completed in [sensorDataOverview.js](./src/data/sensorDataOverview.js).

 An array that contains each sensor's average, median, and mode temperatures is exported from the above file.
 Utility functions were used.
 Please see below.